thanethomson/blog/data/Post/2012-03-23-rethinking-democracy.md

 Pirsig, is Quality.
 Quality is not an objective or a subjective phenomenon - it is the source of subjects and objects, and exists at their interface.
-Pirsig then divides Quality into static patterns of quality and Dynamic Quality, where Dynamic Quality is the leading edge of experience: the here- and-now.
+Pirsig then divides Quality into static patterns of quality and Dynamic Quality, where Dynamic Quality is the leading edge of experience: the here-and-now.
 Dynamic Quality is all that there is, actually, but it can never be grasped intellectually because, by the time we think about the here-and-now, the here-and-now has already moved on.
 Pirsig has an amazing description of how we see reality: _we sit, with our backs to the future, watching the past